oraxzai/cybersecurity-soc-portfolio/10-KQL-Queries/query-notes.md

 | where FailedLogins >= 5
 ```

-`FailedLogin` and `FailedLogins` are different column names.

-### Grouping Matters

-Failures on different computers remain separate even when the account
-name is the same.

-For example:

-- PC-A / LabUser: 3 failures
-- PC-B / LabUser: 3 failures

-Neither group reaches five failures.
-The query does not combine them
-into a count of six.

-### Time-Bin Boundaries

-A 10-minute bin beginning at 10:10 includes:

-- 10:10:00
-- Times after 10:10 and before 10:20

-An event at exactly 10:20 belongs to the next bin.

-A fixed-bin query does not evaluate every possible rolling 10-minute
-interval.
-Failures split across a boundary can fall below the threshold
-in both bins.
+A result may be empty if no computer/account group reached five failures
+inside one fixed 10-minute bin.

+Events from different computers are not combined.

-## 6. Adding First Seen, Last Seen, and Failure Span
+## 6. Add First Seen, Last Seen, and Failure Span

 ```kusto
 SecurityEvent